nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `UI` component:

 * executes user commands using the `Logic` component.
-* looks out for changes to data in `Model` so that the UI can be updated with the modified data.
+* listens for changes to data in `Model` so that the UI can be updated with the modified data.
 * keeps a reference to the `Logic` component, as the `UI` relies on the `Logic` to execute commands.
 * depends on some classes in the `Model` component, as it displays the `Food` object residing in the `Model`.